davetron5000/fauxml/README.markdown

         </servlet-mapping>
     </web-app>

 As with most XML configuration files, it's very difficult to pick out the actual information as the signal to noise ratio is very low.
 Indenting helps, but even a moderately-sized XML file can be difficult to navigate without special editing tools.
 The reason is the verbosity of XML, with angle brackets, closing tags and quotes interspersed amongst the data.
 If we make a few conventions in our formatting, this information becomes superfluous and can be removed.
-FauXML can reconstruct it using context and eliminate errors related to quoting, tag closing and repetition of values.
+FauXML can reconstruct it using context to eliminate errors related to quoting, tag closing and repetition of values.
 Following is a FauXML document that can be translated into equivalent XML document above:

     $name=action
     $package=org.apache.struts.$name